azurenoops/terraform-overlays-baseline/docs/deployment/landing-zone/landing-zone-cleanup.md

 az security pricing create --name "<name of tier>" --tier Free
 ```

-> [!NOTE]
-> The Azure portal allows changing all pricing tiers with a single setting, but the AZ CLI requires each setting to be managed individually.
+> **NOTE** The Azure portal allows changing all pricing tiers with a single setting, but the AZ CLI requires each setting to be managed individually.